Return to Index

 - Waterproof boots.
-Find boots lined with Gore-Tex (it will keep your feet warm and dry).
+Find boots lined with Gore-Tex to keep your feet warm and dry.

-- Cross-country snow poles help you maintain balance keep you moving, especially in places where you may need some extra help.
+- Cross-country ski poles help you maintain balance and keep you moving, especially in places where you may need some extra help.

 - Layering clothes against the cold is crucial.
 Windproof materials help keep the cold out.
 Look for waterproof clothes as well.

 - Avoid cotton or cotton blends because they absorb moisture.
 Look for moisture-wicking material that keeps sweat off your body.